 518.18.9 Days' Supply

-For non-controlled substances, each Medicaid-covered prescription is limited to a maximum dispensed supply of 90 days, with some exceptions to accommodate packaging that cannot be broken.
+Each Medicaid-covered prescription is limited to a maximum supply of 34 days, with some exceptions.
+These exceptions are to accommodate packaging that cannot be broken.
+The following are examples of drugs that may be submitted as specified below: